Policies & Approval

 Per-Credential Routing

-You can restrict who can approve and route approval messages to different Telegram chats per credential:
+You can further restrict who can approve and route approval messages to different channels per credential.
+Configure these under each credential’s policy settings.

-- Per-credential chat_id — overrides the default chat for this credential’s approval messages.
-Useful for routing sensitive credentials to a restricted channel.
+dashboard,agent_reflected,telegram, ormatrix), overriding the team default. - Per-credential Telegram chat — overrides the default Telegram chat for this credential’s approval messages.
+Useful for routing sensitive credentials to a restricted group.

 Rate Limiting

-Per-agent rate limits are set when creating or editing an agent in the dashboard.
-When exceeded, the proxy returns 429 Too Many Requests.
+You can set a per-agent rate limit when creating or editing an agent in the dashboard.
+When the limit is exceeded, the proxy returns 429 Too Many Requests.
 Limits reset on a rolling 1-hour window.
+Leaving the limit blank means no cap.